Source2018-WHUCS/vearch/docs/Quickstart.md

 1. Deploy Vearch system referred to [Deploy.md](Deploy.md).
 2. Download the [weight](https://pjreddie.com/media/files/yolov3.weights) of object detect model in model/image_detect folder.

- And you can download  [coco data](https://pjreddie.com/media/files/val2014.zip) for testing, or  use the images in images folder we choose from [coco data](https://pjreddie.com/media/files/val2014.zip).
+ For testing you can download  [coco data](https://pjreddie.com/media/files/val2014.zip), or  use the images in images folder we choose from [coco data](https://pjreddie.com/media/files/val2014.zip).

 ## Deploy your own plugin service